Within omega-3 (ω-3) polyunsaturated fatty acid family:

 Animals, lacking Δ15-desaturase, can’t synthesize alpha-linolenic acid, and all the omega-3 polyunsaturated fatty acid family de novo, and they are obliged to obtain it from plant foodstuff and/or from animals that eat them; for this reason omega-3 polyunsaturated fatty acids are considered essential fatty acids, so called EFA.

-Omega-3 polyunsaturated fatty acids: from α-linolenic acid to EPA and DHA
+Omega-3 PUFA: from α-linolenic acid to EPA and DHA

 Animals are able to elongate and desaturase dietary alpha-linolenic acid in a cascade of reactions to form very long polyunsaturated omega-3 fatty acids but terrestrial animals have limited ability to do it.
 The efficiency of synthesis decreases down the cascade: conversion of alpha-linolenic acid to EPA is limited (the activity of Δ6-desaturase is the rate limiting in humans) and to DHA is even more restricted than that of EPA.
 This metabolic pathway occurs mainly in the liver and cerebral microvasculature of the blood brain barrier, but also in the cerebral endothelium and astrocytes.